fastai/book.fast.ai/README.md

 This information is for readers of the Early Access version of [Deep Learning for Coders with fastai and PyTorch](https://www.amazon.com/Deep-Learning-Coders-fastai-PyTorch/dp/1492045527) and of the fastai [draft notebooks](https://github.com/fastai/fastbook).

 Note that these require you to use fastai v2, which is currently in pre-release.
-During pre-release, this module is called `fastai2`.
-The draft notebooks contain the correct imports for `fastai2`, but the PDF book does not - it uses `fastai`.
-Therefore, you should change `fastai` to `fastai2` in all import statements.
+During pre-release, this module is called `fastai`.
+The draft notebooks contain the correct imports for `fastai`, but the PDF book does not - it uses `fastai`.
+Therefore, you should change `fastai` to `fastai` in all import statements.

 ## Install